 If your landing page is less about making a sale and more about collecting user information (gathering contact information for exclusive discount offers or your mailing list, for instance), you want to have the simplest possible form.
 Signups that take too much information to complete scare off customers who don’t want to spend too much time on becoming part of a mailing list.
 Limiting your forms to the essential information will increase conversions.

-Magento Landing Pages Built for CRO From Forix
+Magento Website Landing Pages Built for CRO From Forix

-If your landing pages aren’t bringing in the conversions you want, top developer agency Forix can help.
-Our Magento certified developers know best practices for effective CRO strategies to help your business and use them while matching your business’s market and goals.
+If your landing pages aren’t bringing in the conversions you want, top magento agency Forix can help.
+Our Magento ongoing support team knows best practices for effective CRO strategies to help your business and use them while matching your business’s market and goals.